-Summary: With steadily rising home prices, and relatively low mortgage rates, many Denver residents are now asking the question: Should I buy a house in Denver, Colorado in 2019?
-Here’s one way to look at it.
+Summary: With steadily rising home prices and relatively low mortgage rates, many Denver residents are now asking the question: Should I buy a house in Denver, Colorado in 2020?
+This article will help you get closer to making that decision.

 Home prices in Denver, meanwhile, are starting to rise after not really heading anywhere over the past 12 months..
-This means that those who postpone their home purchases until later in 2019, or early 2020, might encounter higher housing costs.
-So one could argue that now is a great time to buy a house in Denver, as we continue to head into summer of 2019.
+This means that those who postpone their home purchases until later in 2020, or early 2021, might encounter higher housing costs.
+So one could argue that now is a great time to buy a house in Denver, as we continue to head further into 2020

-Mortgage rates are lower now (July 2019) than they were at the start of the year.
-But there’s no telling how long they’ll stay in the current range.
-The average rate for a 30-year fixed mortgage fell to 3.73% during the week of June 27, 2019.
-That’s a decline of 0.78% from the start of this year and a decrease of 0.86% from the same week in 2019.
+Mortgage rates are lower now (February 2020) than they were at the start of the year, as already mentioned.
+The average rate for a 30-year fixed mortgage fell to 3.49% during the week of February 20, 2020.
+That’s a decline of 0.23% from the start of this year and a decrease of 0.86% from the same week in 2019.
 In fact, we haven’t seen rates this low since early 2018.

 The Denver real estate market generated a lot of headlines over the last couple of years, mainly because of rapidly rising home prices.
-According to the real estate information company Zillow, the median house value in Denver rose by 2% over the last 12 months alone (as of July 2019).
-And the price is actually double today than what it was in 2012.
+That said, according to the real estate information company Zillow, the median house value in Denver only rose by a mere 0.4% over the last 12 months alone (as of February 2020).
+And the price is actually about double today than what it was in 2011.

-That said, home prices in Denver are expected to slow down over the next few months.
-Zillow predicts that prices may actually dip by 0.1% over the next year.
+Having said that, home prices are expected to pick up the pace again in 2020.
+Zillow predicts that prices may increase by 3.6% over the next year.

 As already mentioned, the housing market in Denver has cooled.
-And even though prices in Denver may have increased over the past few months, the rate of increase has markedly weakened.
+And even though prices in Denver may have barely increased over the past few months, the rate of increase has markedly weakened compared to years past.
 The recent changes in conditions in the market means buyers can get more bang for their buck.